LLNL/magpie/doc/README.mahout.md

 0) If necessary, download your favorite version of Mahout off of Apache and install it into a location where it's accessible on all cluster nodes.
-Usually this is on a NFS home directory.
+Usually, this is on an NFS home directory.

    Make sure that the version of Mahout you install is compatible with the version of Hadoop you are using.